D97 Board of Education Questions

 How do I run for the board?

 We encourage all who are interested to consider running for the board.
-The board seats are elected in the municipal elections that take place every other year (the next election will be in spring 2019).
+The board seats are elected in the municipal elections that take place every other year (the next election will be in spring 2021).
 While the filing deadline is usually the prior December, there are nominating petitions that must be completed by that deadline.
 With this in mind, we recommend starting the process no later than the October prior to the election.
-All forms and information about running for the board can be accessed by contacting the Cook County Clerk’s office or the District 97 board secretary.
+All forms and information about running for the board can be accessed by contacting the Cook County Clerk’s office or the Thinking of Running for the D97 Board page.

 What are the duties of individual school board members?

 Board members are expected to be sufficiently informed and prepared to participate in board meetings and act as a unit on the major areas of board responsibility.
 In addition to preparation for and attendance at regular board meetings, board members also participate in a multitude of committees (standing and ad hoc), liaison assignments and public outreach roles.
 The committees are organized to allow board sub-teams to tackle specific issues and projects that would be impractical for the full board to address.
 The committees then report back and/or bring items for action to be addressed by the full board.